khoryz/twitter_group_project/README.md

 * Numpy

 ## Project Description
 The group project involved scraping tweets with hashtags #iPhone14 and #iPhone14Pro during the 10-day period after the launch of the products.
-We then analyzed the response from the public regarding these new products.
+We then analyzed the response from the Twitter users regarding these new products.
 After the end of the project, I extended the analysis to look at the characteristics of the tweets (e.g., retweet, favorite, length, emoticon, positive words) and the tweeters (e.g., friends, followers, user history) and the link between them.